ben-kemister/development-cheat-sheets/content/llm_ai/llama.cpp/llama-server.md

 curl --request POST \
     --url http://localhost:8080/completion \
     --header "Content-Type: application/json" \
-    --data '{"prompt": "Building a website can be done in 10 simple steps:","n_predict": 128}'
+    --data '{"prompt": "Write a short bedtime story about a unicorn."}'
 ```

 Or using PowerShell: